Last Updated: JUNE 4th, 2020

 What started as a small post cemetery officially became a National Cemetery in 1867.
 The cemetery includes more than 1,400 unmarked graves, most of which are Union and Confederate soldiers.
 It was placed on the National Register of Historic Places on May 29th, 1999.

-It is a remarkably peaceful and beautiful place to walk around.
+It may seem odd to add a cemetery to your things to do in Fort Smith list, but it’s a remarkably peaceful and beautiful place to walk around.
 “Hanging Judge” Isaac Parker and William O. Darby are some of the more famous people that are interred here.

 US Marshalls Museum